YGG458/FlaskMongoTest/README.md

 # Step 2: Clone this repo and set you MongoDBURI

-Clone this repo and add 'MONGODB_URI'="YOUR_URI" to your computer's environment
+Clone this repo and change 'MONGODB_URI'="YOUR_URI" to "docker-compose.yml"

 # Step 3: Run the container